kendru/learn-cljs/content/section-4/lesson-22-managing-state.md

 # Lesson 22: Managing State

 This lesson has been a long time coming, and it is a critical one.
 By this point, we have seen that it is possible to write whole applications without using any mutable data, but for most cases, it is inconvenient to say the least.
-As we learned in the last lesson, ClojureScript encourages writing programs as a purely functional core surrounded by effectful code, and this incudes code that updates state.
+As we learned in the last lesson, ClojureScript encourages writing programs as a purely functional core surrounded by side-effecting code, and this incudes code that updates state.
 Being a pragmatic language, ClojureScript gives us several constructs for dealing with values that change over time.

 ---